usnistgov/el-robotics-core/nist_kitting/README.md

 Application code for a robotic kitting demonstration, using the Core Robot Command Language (CRCL) XML messaging schemas, and the Planning Domain Description Language (PDDL) ontology.

+## Setting up ROS
+Create a catkin workspace:

+> mkdir -p ~/catkin_ws/src
+> cd ~/catkin_ws/src
+> catkin_init_workspace

+Build the workspace:

+> cd ~/catkin_ws/
+> catkin_make

+The catkin_make command is a convenience tool for working with catkin workspaces.
+If you look in your current directory you should now have a 'build' and 'devel' folder.
+Inside the 'devel' folder you can see that there are now several setup.\*sh files.
+Sourcing any of these files will overlay this workspace on top of your environment.
+To understand more about this see the general catkin documentation: catkin.
+Before continuing source your new setup.\*sh file:

+> source devel/setup.bash

 ## Running the Demo

 Determine the absolute path to the .ini file you are using.
 Call this "inifile_name".